jnozzi/cocoadev.com/SiteContent/General/NSKeyedArchiverFormat.markdown

 Hi,

-I've noticed that [[NSKeyed]] archive are ''nearly'' human readable: open such an archive with plist editor, you'll see it can be interpreted as an [[NSDictionary]] with various (standard+custom)keys and values.
+I've noticed that General/NSKeyed archive are *nearly* human readable: open such an archive with plist editor, you'll see it can be interpreted as an General/NSDictionary with various (standard+custom)keys and values.

 Does any body already have really understood this format? is it documented? does any body even have written a small program that list the used keys, the class name etc ?